alipala/alipala/README.md

 Here are some items to get an idea about me:

 - 💼 I’m currently working on building an hybrid test automation framework(for UI,DB,API apps) in a commerce retailing apps for Albert Heijn
-- 🧑🏻‍💻 I’m learning Azure DevOps and Kubernates
+- 🧑🏻‍💻 I’m still learning GenAI stacks like LLMs, Agents, RAG, embeddings, vector DBs, etc.
 - 🙋🏻‍♂️ I’m looking to collaborate to create a test automation strategy
-- 💬 Ask me about how to start QA stuff from scratch
+- 💬 Ask me about how to start GenAI and QA stuff from scratch
-- 👨‍🏫 Fun fact: I am Udemy Instructor and have a course about persenal growth :)
+- 👨‍🏫 Fun fact: I am Udemy Instructor and have a course about personal growth :)

 <div align="center">